'What a way to say bye' - Parisse retires in style

 While Parisse and his team-mates lapped up the adulation from the stands, Glasgow were burying their heads after a hugely frustrating performance.

 Their aim was to become the first Scottish side to lift a European trophy, but they never really came close.
-Toulon raced into a 21-0 lead as Warriors toiled, and a late rally was too little, too late.
+Toulon raced into a 21-0 lead as Warriors toiled, and a rally was too little, too late.

-It added to the pain of losing to Munster in the United Rugby Championship quarter-final a fortnight ago.
+It added to the pain of losing to Munster in the United Rugby Championship quarter-final two weeks ago.
 A season of progress is tinged with what-ifs.

 "It's a little bit frustrating," captain Kyle Steyn said.
 "I'm a little bit sick of learning, you just want to achieve now.